Freda Akosua Prempeh: Political life

-She contested in the 2020 Ghanaian general election as the parliamentary candidate for the Tano North seat on the ticket of New Patriotic Party, and won by more than 51%.
+She contested in the 2020 Ghanaian general election as the parliamentary candidate for the Tano North seat on the ticket of New Patriotic Party and won by more than 51%.
 This makes it her 3rd term as an MP and now a member of the 8th parliament of the Fourth Republic.

+In the parliamentary primaries of 2024 for the NPP, she was defeated in her attempt to represent the party by Dr. Gideon Boako, Spokesperson for the Vice President and NPP flagbearer, Dr. Mahamudu Bawumia.
+Boako secured 444 votes, surpassing his opponent who received 221 votes out of the total valid votes cast.